 - Herbal teas require preparation time and may not suit late-night schedules

-- Tinctures are convenient but may not provide the same ritual experience
+- Tinctures are convenient but may lack the ritual experience of a tea

-Choosing a form that aligns with lifestyle increases the likelihood of consistent, responsible use.
+By choosing a form that fits personal habits, individuals increase the likelihood of consistent and responsible use.

 Overusing or Combining Too Many Herbs

 More is not always better.
-Traditional herbal practices generally favor simplicity and moderation.
+Traditional herbal practices favor simplicity and moderation.

-Using multiple herbs or preparations simultaneously without understanding their traditional context may complicate routines and make it harder to notice individual responses.
-Learning about ingredients and starting conservatively are widely recognized principles.
+Using multiple herbs or preparations simultaneously without understanding their context can complicate routines.
+Therefore, learning about ingredients and starting conservatively are key principles.
+Additionally, observing the body’s response helps refine use over time.

 Ignoring Individual Differences

 Each person responds differently to herbal support.
-Factors such as sensitivity, daily habits, and overall wellness routines can influence experience.
+Factors that influence effectiveness include:

-Traditional approaches encourage attentiveness—observing how the body responds over time and adjusting routines accordingly, rather than following rigid expectations.
+Consequently, traditional approaches encourage attentiveness—observing responses over time and adjusting routines rather than following rigid rules.

 Learning from Traditional Practice